HunySodar/exercise_all/README.md

-# there are some personal exercises in some subjects.
+# There are some personal exercises in some subjects.